 We consider New York's economy strong.
-The city, with an estimated population of 8.6 million, is located in Bronx, Kings, Queens, Richmond, and New York counties in the New York-Newark-Jersey City MSA, which we consider to be broad and diverse.
-The city has a projected per capita effective buying income of 108.0% of the national level and per capita market value of \$135,843.
+The city, with an estimated population of 8.6 million, contains the Bronx, Kings, Queens, Richmond, and New York counties, and is the central city for the New York-Newark-Jersey City MSA, which we consider to be broad and diverse.
+The city has a projected per capita effective buying income of 106.1% of the national level and per capita market value of \$134,947.
 Overall, the city's market value grew by 12.4% over the past year to \$1.2 trillion in 2018.
-The city continues to have sizable commercial real estate transactions, including two recently announced transactions exceeding \$2 billion; notably, the recent Google purchase on Manhattan's west side and HNA Property Holdings' office tower purchase.
+The city projects employment growth to slow to about 1% by 2022, with wage growth remaining close to 3% through the financial plan.

 The city's economy remains solid, serving as the engine for the Mid-Atlantic region.
 Its major employment sectors are trade, financial services, professional services, education, health care, and government.
 Despite recent economic diversification, there is still a higher-than-average reliance on the financial sector; in 2016, the financial activities and professional and business services sectors accounted for about 27% of employment, while the earnings share was approximately 45%.
 In the nation, these same service-producing sectors accounted for only about 20% of employment and 26% of earnings in 2016.
-As of February 2018, the unemployment rate in the city was 4.4%, compared with 5.0% in February 2017, based on data from the New York State Department of Labor.
-New York City's unemployment rate fell to 4.9% in fiscal 2017, the lowest since fiscal 2007.
+As of June 2018, the unemployment rate in the city was 4.3%, compared with 4.6% in June 2017, based on data from the New York State Department of Labor.
+New York City's average annual unemployment rate fell to 4.3% in fiscal 2018, the lowest on record, and the city expects this downward trend to continue.

-The city's February preliminary budget and accompanying financial plan did not reflect the potential economic effects of the recently enacted Tax Cuts and Jobs Act of 2017 (TCJA).
+The city's adopted budget and accompanying financial plan do not reflect the potential economic effects of the recently enacted Tax Cuts and Jobs Act of 2017 (TCJA).
 We believe there may be some effect on the region from these changes; however, economic and demographic shifts will likely remain gradual.
 We expect the city's strong management team will adjust to these potential effects should they occur over the long term.
 New York City receives significant funding from the federal government and the TCJA and other federal actions, including recent action on tariffs, could affect the state budget and economy, which in turn could affect the city.